ivangfr/springboot-keycloak-openldap/README.md

 Ivan Franchin > username: ifranchin, password: 123
 ```

-There are two ways to import those users: running a script or using `phpldapadmin` website.
+There are two ways to import those users: by running a script or by using [`phpLDAPadmin`](https://github.com/leenooks/phpLDAPadmin).

 ### Running a script